Kimbsy/y-combinator-animation/script.md

 --------
 # Part 2

 Okay, so back to the Y Combinator.
 The technical definition was a bit obtuse, and the implementation on it's own wasn't too much help.
-Let's break it down, starting from the bottom up.
+Let's try a different approach and break it down, starting from the bottom up.

 ## What is it used for?